CortexIntelligentAutomation/docs/content/en/docs/2023.7/Reference/Exceptions/data-storage/key-in-data-storage-collection-not-found-exception.md

 ### CollectionName

-The name of the collection the [Key][] was attempted to retrieve from.
+The name of the collection the [Key][Key Property] was attempted to retrieve from.

 | | |
 |-----------|---------------------------|